 Thanks for visiting my website!
 Here you will find links to useful resources for South Texas, including many I mention in my presentations or use frequently.
 Bookmark this site so you can check back for new posts or subscribe to the website (bottom right corner) to receive an email when a new post is made.
 Feel free to email me or comment below with any questions or information you’d like to see added to the site.
 Enjoy!

-Registration is NOW open for the Generation Next: Our Turn to Ranch Schools!
-Send your children, grandchildren, or Yourself!
-Join us for a 2-Day Agricultural Business Start-Up School Gain ideas about operations you can add to an existing ranch Learn options for setting up grazing & wildlife leases Discuss business types, tax info, & insurance needs Exposure to all the latest land management tools & techniques Schools Available In: San Angelo: March 5th-6th Stephenville: March 12th-13th Corpus Christi: April 9th-10th Course Includes: 2 Days of Expert… Read More →
+Registration is NOW open for the Generation Next: Our Turn to Ranch School!
+Join us for an online 12-Week Agricultural Business Start-Up School Gain ideas about operations you can add to an existing ranch Learn options for setting up grazing & wildlife leases Discuss business types, tax info, & insurance needs Exposure to all the latest land management tools & techniques The course will require approximately 1.5 hours of your time (at any time!) per week, for 12 weeks.
+By the end of the class you have a… Read More →

 Post Written by: Takona Tipton, Texas AgriLife Extension Summer Intern Publication Available!
 The more you chop it off, the more it sprouts!
 Huisache, a common woody shrub found all over South Texas, is comparable to the multi-headed creature in Greek Legends called Hydra.
 That is, when you cut or shred the top off of a huisache plant, many more grow back in its place!
 The new publication called Huisache Ecology & Management addresses the plant’s growth habits and explains how landowners can treat and prevent the spread of huisache… Read More →